kivy/kivy-ios/README.md

 ### Bitcode is partially supported now (Xcode setting ENABLE_BITCODE can be set to Yes).

-* Supported recipes: python3, kivy, sdl2, sdl2_image, sdl2_mixer and libffi
+* Supported recipes: python3, kivy, sdl2, sdl2_image, sdl2_mixer, and libffi

-### You don't have permissions to run
+### You don't have permission to run

 It is due to invalid archs, search for them and check it.
 Maybe you targetted a simulator but have only arm64.
-Maybe you want to target your iPad but it as only x86_64.
+Maybe you want to target your iPad but it is only x86_64.

 ### Why does the python multiprocess/subprocess module not work?

 The iOS application model does not currently support multi-processing in a cross-platform compatible way.
 The application design focuses on minimizing processor usage (to minimize power consumption) and promotes an [alternative concurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).

 If you need to make use of multiple processes, you should consider using